microsoft/SecCon-Framework/SecCon-4/Policies.md

-The policies enforced in SECCON 4 implement more sophisticated security configurations and controls than SECCON 5.
+The policies enforced in SECCON 4 implement more controls and a more sophisticated security configuration than SECCON 5.
 While they may have a slightly higher impact to users or to applications, they enforce a level of security more commensurate with the risks facing users with access to sensitive information.
 Microsoft recommends using the rings methodology for these security configurations and